Sakari369/psiengine_public/README.md

 `git submodule update --init --recursive`

-To pull in the psiengine core and required submodules.
+To pull in the engine core and required submodules.

 Change to directory 'engine', and run: